git-naren/httpGo/README.md

   - **SFTP STEP** for processing the upload and download file operations between remote machines and httpGo server.
 Ex:- Downloading the log files
   - **TIMER STEP** to keep some delay between the test steps execution when needed.
 Ex:- after sending api request if acoount sync takes some time to reflect in main database

- TODO:About the detailed tags and supported options about each type of step please refer the usage document
+ About the detailed tags and supported options about each type of step please refer [DempTestProject Samples!](https://github.com/git-naren/httpGo/tree/master/data/DemoTestProject)

 ### Variables [TAG **&lt;variable&gt;** Attribute *name*]